 DIRE PREDICTION: IT WILL BE WORSE: For decades, Michigan has avoided the Medicaid Mortgage.
 It hasn't been pretty.
 One political party is simply opposed to the idea.
 The other political party believes that what's theirs is theirs, what's yours is negotiable.
 So, the parties have been at each other's throats for lo these many years.
 And you have benefited.
 Only probate-based estate recovery.
-The absolute minimum that the federal government will tolerate. government will tolerate.
+The absolute minimum that the federal estate recovery.
+The absolute minimum that the federal government will tolerate.